-Before you put together a plan for communicating with parents of prospective Gen-Z students, it’s important to know who they are.
+You can gain a lot of insight into who someone is by getting to know their parents.
+So, who is our audience?
 While parents differ by geographic region and socioeconomic factors, there are some generalizations and trends to keep in mind for your college admissions strategy.

 They’re older than they were before

-While this trend of parents having kids later in life started to level off after 2010, it is still on the rise, which means you will likely continue to see these older parents for years to come.
+While this trend of parents having kids later in life started to level off after 2010, it is still on the rise.
+You will likely continue to see these older parents for years to come.

 Parents’ role in the application process has grown